Back in the Red: Part 2

-Kryten is asked for his decision regarding getting his corrupted systems repaired, and the mechanoid still cannot say no. In order to give him the courage, he steals a security guard's gun and (taking Kochanski's advice too seriously) and forces the superior officers present to sit on toilets with their pants down.
-Amused by this, Kryten finally refuses to have his systems restored; however, his actions have caused the crew to decide to proceed anyway.
+Despite acting on Kochanski's advice in his efforts to refuse the reset, the crew to decide to proceed anyway.
 Afterwards, Kryten has been returned to his old ways of servitude and politeness.
 Lister breaks Kochanski out of her quarters and, while in the lift, decides to make the most of the opportunity to try out the sexual magnetism virus on himself.
 Although it works at first and Kochanski practically throws herself at her former boyfriend, she returns to normal after a few seconds and Lister realises that the positive viruses cancel each other out.
 Later, after getting The Cat released, the three look for Kryten so they can all escape, only to discover that he does not recognise them and has returned to his factory settings.
-Lister, Kochanski and The Cat start looking for a new disguise (since The Cat refuses to wear anything over his over his normal clothes).
+Lister, Kochanski and The Cat start looking for a new disguise (since The Cat refuses to wear anything over his normal clothes).
 Suddenly, The Cat hits on a great idea...with black mop- heads and fake teeth with overbites, they can pretend to be the Dibbley family.

 At dinner, Rimmer has taken the sexual magnetism virus in a very large dose and charms everyone.
 While the women look at him adoringly, Rimmer impresses Hollister with his theories on future echoes and universes where time runs backwards.
 Rimmer soon finds the sexual magnetism virus is not so great, as every time he gets up to fetch refreshments, a female guest follows him and forces him to have sex with her.

 Lister, Kochanski and The Cat are bluffing their way past the crew with their geeky disguises and claim to be computer programmers when they run into Kryten again, who begins to recognise them.
 Knowing that recognising them will cause him to feel happy while also exposing them to the danger of being discovered, Kryten feels ambivalence, an emotion he was trying to master before.
 This undoes the system restoration and his settings return to normal.
 The four continue their escape from the ship.